SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

 \subsection{Data}

-Synthetic and semi-synthetic data are widely used in causal machine learning because real-world datasets do not provide ground-truth counterfactuals.
-Given an offline dataset, we cannot always directly verify whether the model’s recommendation would have led to a better outcome for a test case.
-We only observe what actually happened under the historical decision policy, not what would have happened under a different intervention action~\cite{holland1986}.
+Synthetic and semi-synthetic data are widely used in causal machine learning because real-world datasets do not provide ground-truth counterfactuals~\cite{holland1986}.
+In sequential PresPM, this challenge is even stronger, since for each case we only observe the KPI under the historically executed intervention sequence, not under the many alternative sequences that could have been recommended.
+Real-life event logs therefore do not allow direct ground-truth evaluation of learned sequential intervention policies.
 To our knowledge, SimBank is the only simulator designed specifically for PresPM, which we use in our evaluation~\cite{SimBank}.
 We also introduce a new semi-synthetic setup based on the BPIC17\_W event log~\cite{bpic17} and release it publicly to support further research in sequential PresPM.